Brunch & Batter

 Instructions

-• Trim the asparagus by snapping off the woody ends.
+• Prep the asparagus: Trim the asparagus by snapping off the woody ends.
 Lay the asparagus on a cutting board.
 Using a vegetable peeler, peel the asparagus lengthwise into strips, starting from the leafy part down, peeling it in one long motion.
 Place the strips into a bowl.
 Continue with the remaining asparagus.
 (Save the ends for roasting, or add to the salad as a decoration).
+Set aside.

 1 bunch asparagus (larger stalks, not the thin spears)

-• Whisk the olive oil, lemon juice, lemon zest, salt, and pepper in a separate bowl until combined.
+• Make the dressing: Whisk the olive oil, lemon juice, lemon zest, salt, and pepper in a separate bowl until combined.
 Pour the dressing over the asparagus.
 Let the asparagus rest for 10-15 minutes.

 3 tablespoon olive oil, 1 tablespoon fresh lemon juice, 1 teaspoon lemon zest, ¼ teaspoon Kosher or fine sea salt, ⅛ teaspoon freshly ground black pepper

-• Add the prosciutto and nuts and gently toss to combine.
-Shave the parmesan over the salad.
+• Assemble the salad: Add the prosciutto and nuts and gently toss to combine.
+Shave the Parmesan over the salad.
 Season to taste with additional salt, pepper, and lemon zest.

 Notes